vfuertez/project-2/readme.md

 # App Name

-Bookmarks & Notes
+Bookmarker

-Creates a name of a guide, tutorial or any websites that you plan to save and add details of url, creator, examples, and notes.
+Creates a name of a guide, tutorial or any websites that you plan to save and add details of url, creator, and notes.

 # Technologies Used